Passes

 -add-mux-pragmas : Annotate mux pragmas to multibit mux and subacess results

-: Lower Handshake to FIRRTL ¶
+: Lower Handshake to DC ¶

-Lower Handshake to FIRRTL.
+Lower Handshake to DC operations.

 -lower-handshake-to-hw